 Four Pillars

-At Four Pillars Community Housing we have developed a model that can help communities start ‘Building Solutions to the Housing Crisis’.
+We have developed a model that can help communities start ‘Building Solutions to the Housing Crisis’.
+The four pillars of affordable housing are: Zero cost lan, Below Market Financing, Expedited Delivery and Revenue Generation.

 The First Pillar – Zero Cost Land